EmmaEwert/KITTY/docs/manual/tutorial.rst

 	// …

-Now that we have a frame offset for the direction, we can set a static frame facing that direction if the player collides with something:
+Now that we have a frame offset for the direction, we can set a static frame facing that direction if the :guilabel:`Player` collides with anything:

 .. code-block:: c#
 	:caption: GridController.cs